RobBowman/robbowman.github.io/_posts/2024-09-24-logic-apps-error-in-determining-project-root.md

 ![error](/images/la-project-root/error-project-root.jpeg)

-Through trial and error, I discovered that the extension will present this error if the extension does not find a "local.settings.json" file in the parent folder of your logic app workflow.
+Through trial and error, I discovered that the extension will present this error if the extension does not find the following files in the parent folder of your logic app workflow:

++ local.settings.json
++ host.json

+The LogicApp folder should also contain  .vscode folder with files for the extension and settings etc.

 Below is an example folder structure.
 My workflows are contained in the folders named: ApimOneWay, ApimTwoWay, RunBRE, StubSatellite, StubSatelliteWaste

 ![error](/images/la-project-root/folders.png)

+Worth noting that if you create a logic app standard workflow from scratch by using the Azure VS Code extension, then the missing file should be created for you.